PHP money_format() Function Example Tutorial

 Display Currency in Indian Numbering Format In PHP

-We can display currency in Indian numbering format using number_format() in PHP.
+We can display currency in the Indian numbering format using number_format() in PHP.

 <?php $amount = '1000'; setlocale(LC_MONETARY, 'en_IN'); $amount = money_format('%!i', $amount); echo $amount;